Your Beauty Sleep the missing piece in the puzzle of aging and improving your bodies own natural collagen production…

 The body produces enough amount of collagen, but its production is gradually declining due to the aging process.
 The rate of decline is almost double in women as compared to men and almost half of the total amount of collagen decrease by the age of 50 years in women.

 According to Dr. Ananya Mandal, Collagen is a fibrous protein made up of a specific amino-acids, which are built up of carbon, hydrogen, and oxygen.
 Collagen contains a significant amount of different amino acids like Arginine, Proline, Hydroxyproline, and Glycine, which cover about 60% of all the amino acids in the human body.
 Collagen makes up one-third of the protein and is an essential component of the human skeleton and skin.
 The components present in collagen are beneficial for deep sleep, skin health, leaky gut, cellulitis, strong teeth, healthy heart and liver .

-There are several benefits of collagen, but what does collagen do for sleep?
+There are several benefits of collagen, but what does collagen do for your beauty sleep?

 Scientists are dividing your sleep into four stages.
 The stage 1 and 2 unplugged us from the world until we enter in stage 3 of sleep.
 Stage 3 is known as deep sleep stage.
 At this stage, the activity of the brain becomes minimum and blood starts to move towards the peripheral region of the body.
 This is beneficial for the proper functioning of the skin.
 Stage 4 is known as rapid eye movement (REM) stage.
 Our brains turn out to be hectically dynamic in REM stage, as well, considerably more so than when we are conscious.
 Dreaming happens during this stage.
 Each stage lasting for 1 to 2 hours.